 - 9.5.2 An anaesthetist should be included in the MDT antenatal management planning for those with complex medical needs.
-Planning should be in the form of shared decision making and include consideration of the woman's wishes and preferences. - 16.3.2 Hospitals providing surgical treatment for hip fractures should have a formal pathway including prompt provision of analgesia (including nerve blocks) and hydration, preoperative assessment of high-risk patients by the anaesthetic team.
-In addition, orthogeriatrician input should be prioritised on orthogaedic trauma lists. - 16.4.3 There should be multidisciplinary input for the preoperative assessment of high risk patients such as patients with cognitive disorders, chronic kidney disease, diabetes mellitus and ischaemic heart disease.
-The anaesthetist should be involved in preoperative optimisation and prehabilitation plans. - 16.4.8 Elective patients with major comorbidities or those undergoing complex or prolonged surgery should be scheduled earlier in the day, to allow time for postoperative stabilisation.
+Planning should be in the form of shared decision making and include consideration of the woman's wishes and preferences. - 15.3.1 Risk stratification based on clinical history may help guide management.
+However, determination of a patient's functional capacity may be difficult if exercise tolerance is limited by peripheral vascular insufficiency, respiratory or other disease.
+Clinical guidelines should be developed for further investigation, referral, optimisation, and management according to local facilities and expertise. - 15.3.2 To guide clinical decision-making, cardiopulmonary exercise testing should be considered for patients undergoing aortic surgery to establish functional capacity and the presence and severity of cardiopulmonary disease.
+Test results may also be helpful in guiding collaborative decision-making as to the most appropriate treatment option for patients. - 16.3.2 Hospitals providing surgical treatment for hip fractures should have a formal pathway including prompt provision of analgesia (including nerve blocks) and hydration, preoperative assessment of high-risk patients by the anaesthetic team.
+In addition, orthogeriatrician input should be prioritised on orthopaedic trauma lists. - 16.4.2 The anaesthetist should contribute in the multidisciplinary perioperative care process which focuses on preoptimisation, patient education, standardised enhanced recovery pathways of care aimed at delivering early mobility, discharge, and early return to normal life.
+The option of doing nothing should be considered where relevant. - 16.4.3 There should be multidisciplinary input for the preoperative assessment of high risk patients such as patients with cognitive disorders, chronic kidney disease, diabetes mellitus and ischaemic heart disease.
+The anaesthetist should be involved in preoperative optimisation and prehabilitation plans.